-Results for different discretizations for the temporal derivative and the spatial derivative of the transport terms in Equation (3) for the DSD are presented in Figure 5 and Table 1.
+Results for different discretizations for the temporal derivative and the spatial derivative of the transport terms in Eq.
+(3) for the DSD are presented in Fig. 5 and Table 1.
 The curve for the finite difference scheme TVD-ENO fits very well to the time-space-averaged experimental data.
-This is not surprising since the fit of the model parameters $C{\text{brown}}$ and $C{\text{shear}}$ in the kernel (8) was performed with TVD-ENO in [13].
+This is not surprising since the fit of the model parameters C{brown} and C{shear} in the kernel (8) was performed with TVD-ENO in [13].
 The results of CN-FCT and CN-GFCT are similar, but too few small droplets are predicted.
-This effect can be explained by the smearing which is introduced by CN-FCT and CN-GFCT if the convection is aligned with the grid, see Appendix A for more details.
-If the fitting of the model parameters is done with CN-FCT or CN-GFCT, we could observe that then $C{\rm brown} = 1 \cdot 10^6$ , instead of $C{\rm brown} = 1.5 \cdot 10^6$ , would lead to a better agreement of experimental data and numerical results.
+This effect can be explained by the smearing, which is introduced by CN-FCT and CN-GFCT if the convection is aligned with the grid, see Appendix A for more details.
+If the fitting of the model parameters is done with CN-FCT or CN-GFCT, we could observe that then $C{\text{brown}} = 1 \times 10^6$, instead of $C{\text{brown}} = 1.5 \times 10^6$, would lead to a better agreement of experimental data and numerical results.
 This observation demonstrates the influence of numerical methods on the calibration of model parameters.
-The parameters were fitted with a trial and error strategy.
+The parameters were fitted with a trial-and-error strategy.
 An automatic parameter design requires the embedding of the population balance system in an optimization problem.
-To our best knowledge, this approach is not yet studied in the literature so far.
+To the best of our knowledge, this approach is not yet studied in the literature so far.